ninjitaru/DragAndDropTableView/README.md

-DragAndDropTableView
+PanableDragAndDropTableView
 =
 DragAndDropTableView is a UITableView which supports drag and drop reordering of table cells.
+PanableDragAndDropTableView allows the UITableView to activate drag and drop by pan the cell to the right

 ## Installation
 ### Manual